backstage/backstage/docs/overview/adopting.md

 - % of contributions coming from outside the central Backstage team (currently 85% inside Spotify)

+- Reuse of templates will show whether the templates you have are what the consumers need in order to save time and build better.

 - Traditional metrics such as visits (MAU, DAU, etc) and page views.
 Currently ~50% of all Spotifiers use Backstage on a monthly basis, even though the percentage of engineers is below 50%.
 Most engineers actually use Backstage on